dotbitHQ/ccToken-merchant-tool/README.md

 ```

 You may see a lot of warning after building, but it is safe to ignore them.
 They are cause by the `axios` in `node_modules/`, but the binary is built from single file in `dist/` which is bundled by webpack.

+The final binaries are in the `build/` directory.

 ## Usage